 - Placed battery powered Dove speaker near centre of the garage.

 - Played the forest rythem song through the Dove speaker via a Samsung Galaxy A5 mobile phone on full volume.

-- The sound played through the speaker was video recorded via a normal handheld camera, with the bar door closed, and the door open.
+- The sound playing through the speaker was video recorded via a normal handheld camera, with the door closed, and the door open.
 We also noted down decibel measurements for each stage.